 Materials & Applications' mission is to advance critical ideas about architecture through temporary outdoor installations and public programs, in order to investigate the visible and invisible role architecture plays in our city today.
 Our definition of architecture is not limited to the building or the built environment, but encompasses a wide array of tools, text, software, materials, policies, and economies.

-We take private property and transform it into temporary public spaces through the commissioning of new public art and architecture.
-We invite the public to participate in the construction of our installations in the form of participatory building workshops.
-Since 2003, we have produced over twenty site-specific installations embedded in the landscape of Los Angeles, and over one hundred public programs exploring new ideas in art, architecture and design.
+Since 2003, we have produced over twenty site-specific installations embedded in the residential landscape of Los Angeles.
+We take underutilized space in the city and transform them into temporary pocket parks through the commissioning of new public art and architecture.
+We invite the public to participate in the construction of our projects in the form of participatory building workshops.

 Past projects include a temporary mini-golf project, a golden vortex in Silver Lake, a dance party in a giant bird cage, a conversation on how buildings can own themselves, a cake-off, a publication launch party, an instructional performance on urban hideouts, an investigation into zoning and its applications, a reading group on the picturesque, and a one-day foam environment installation.

 All our projects are not-for-profit and we aspire to present them for free.
 Very rarely, we will solicit donations as entry.

 We are a small operating team, which allows us to be flexible and agile in developing our public programs, but also limits our ability to take on most projects that come our way.
 Almost all our projects require one to two years of planning, and we prefer to develop our work slowly rather than output intensely.